gvwilson/sensibleadventures/nardica/nardica.md

 "Heya!"
 She whirled around just in time to be caught up in an enormous hug.
-"Hey," Honesty said more softly, her cheek pressed against Iffy's.
+"Hey," Honesty said more softly, their cheek pressed against Iffy's.
 "Micka tol' me she tuck y'all come in, an' then I twitched what happen up along th' governor's.
 I's worried along by you."